nCine/nCine-site/download-master.md

 - The parameters order of `LuaStateManager::runFromMemory()` has changed
 - The default line height of a `TextNode` object is now its font line height instead of the base
 - The `AnimatedSprite` class now stores `RectAnimation` objects instead of smart pointers
+- The type alias declarations for hash containers with string keys have been removed
+- The `run()` method of the `LuaStateManager` class has been renamed to `runFromFile()`

 ### New Features
 - The engine now supports custom memory allocators